star-haven/docs/src/tools/starrod/01_Setting_up_StarRod.md

-# Setting up Star Rod and your modding folder
+# Setting up Star Rod Classic and your modding folder

 ## Requirements